 Basis of Accounting

 The accompanying financial statements of the Plan have been prepared using the accrual basis of accounting in accordance with accounting principles generally accepted in the United States.
-Benefits are recorded when paid.
+Benefits paid to participants are recorded when paid.

 Use of Estimates